dionshihk/appcenter-auto-builder/README.md

 This script automates the whole flow to create project, connect repo, configure build settings, and generate mobile apps.

-## Requirement

-Node environment

 ## Installation

+With Node environment, add this script to your dev dependencies.

 `yarn add appcenter-auto-builder --dev`

 Or

 `npm install  appcenter-auto-builder --save-dev`

 ## Usage